Data Controller for SAS: File Uploads¶

 A copy of the original Excel file is also uploaded to the staging area.
 This means that a complete audit trail can be captured, right back to the original source data.

-If the excel contains more than one range with the target columns, only the FIRST will be extracted.
+If the excel contains more than one range with the target columns (eg, on different sheets), only the FIRST will be extracted.

 The following should be considered when uploading data in this way:

 - A header row (with variable names) is required

 - Variable names must match the target (not case sensitive).
 An easy way to ensure this is to download the data from Viewer and use this as a template.

 - Duplicate variable names are not permitted

 - The order of variables does not matter EXCEPT for the (optional)

 _____DELETE__THIS__RECORD_____variable.
 When using this variable, it must be the first.

 - The delimiter is extracted from the header row - so for

 var1;var2;var3the delimeter would be assumed to be a semicolon